-In the forthcoming year, the material investments of the group are expected to be focused on the redevelopment of Chai Wan Inland Lot No. 88, and the funding needs for the group's share of the land premium (being slightly more than HK\$900 million) to be paid in the financial year ending 30th June, 2022 and construction costs of the redevelopment (currently forecast to be of a similar magnitude) are expected to be met from the group's reserves.
-A large part of the group's reserves are therefore earmarked for this project.
+In the forthcoming year, the material investments of the group are expected to be focused on the redevelopment of Chai Wan Inland Lot No. 178, the new lot which was granted in exchange for the surrender of Chai Wan Inland Lot No. 88, and the funding needs for the group's share of construction costs of the redevelopment are expected to be met from the group's reserves.
+A significant part of the group's reserves is therefore earmarked for this project.
 In addition, the Board may look for any favourable investment opportunities that may arise at any correction phase of the property market.